 Your skin is your largest organ.
-Because it acts as a barrier between outside elements and your internal structures, it’s essential to keep your skin healthy to minimize any openings or wounds where foreign invaders may enter.
+Because it acts as a barrier between outside elements and your internal structures, keeping your skin healthy is essential to minimize any openings or wounds where foreign invaders may enter.

 While serious wounds can occur anywhere on your body, they’re particularly of concern in your lower extremities.
 Circulation in your lower legs and feet is more limited because of the effects of gravity.
 Plus, if you have poor circulation due to older age, heart disease, or diabetes, circulation is decreased even more.

-Because of these types of issues, wounds might not close quickly and in turn, heal very slowly.
-As your wound stays open for an extended period of time, bacteria, viruses, fungi, and other organisms can enter, which can lead to a serious infection and even ulceration or gangrene.
+Because of these types of issues, wounds might not close quickly and heal very slowly.
+As your wound stays open for an extended period, bacteria, viruses, fungi, and other organisms can enter, leading to a serious infection, ulceration, or gangrene.

 Wound management is designed to intervene early and get you started on treatment as soon as your wound develops, no matter how minor it seems.
 This way, you can prevent major complications.

 Calvary Urgent Care is dedicated to ensuring your wound heals properly.
-When you come into the clinic for your wound evaluation, your doctor evaluates your injury and cleans it.
+When you come into the clinic for your wound evaluation, your doctor evaluates and cleans your injury.
 Depending on the severity of your wound, your treatment plan may include:

 Your doctor at Calvary Urgent Care spends time counseling you on how to care for your wound at home and showing you how to change your dressings.